 - 1. Peer/s who you are already working with, in the industry your qualification relates to. - 2.
+Peers/family members or friends supportive of your studies who will play the role of each character.
+It is recommended that you share the context of the activity and role play expectations with them before conducting your role play. - 3.
 Fellow student/s who will play the role of each character.
 Please contact your fellow student/s via the Discussion Forum and coordinate your role play with them directly.